soham-gadgil/ai21-chrome-ext-hackathon-test/README.md

 # PinEx 📌

-A chrome extension that find chrome extension for you!
-Try it out:
+Simple.
+Effortless.
+Accurate.

+PinEx is built using Streamlit and powered by J2-Light from AI21 Labs.
+It is a chrome extention that help users to find the chrome extention that best match their need.

 👉 https://pinext.streamlit.app/

 ## Usage 💬
-In the PinEx chatbot, enter your API.
+To use PinEx, follow these steps:

+Enter your API key in the PinEx chat box.
-Then, enter what you are looking for in a chrome extension, including the problem you are facing and how you want the chrome extension to help you.
+Describe what you are looking for in a Chrome extension.
+Include the problem you are facing and how you want the Chrome extension to assist you.

-Send your message into the chatbox.
-PinEx will
+PinEx will analyze your input and
-- Provide a list of chrome extension that would be relevant to help the users to solve their problem.
+- Provide a list of chrome extension that would be relevant to help the users to solve their problem
-- Summarize the workings of the tool.
+- Summarize the workings of the tool
-- Provide the links to the Chrome extensions.
+- Provide the links to the Chrome extensions

 ## Future Development 👣
 - Provide a logo of the chrome extension in the chatbot
 - Allow users to test out the tool in the chat box window via API
+- Detect the browser
+- Generate the link directly to the appropriate extension page

 ## Collaborators
 🧒cnm13ryan